From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Introduction

+Combining our observations about triviality and finiteness of our constructed function classes with characterizations of learnability through complexity measures now leads us to corresponding statements about undecidability of learnability in different scenarios.
+We first study binary classification in \emph{Probably Approximately Correct (PAC)} learning.
+The relevant complexity measure for this learning scenario is the VC-dimension due to \cite{Vapnik.1971}.
+By showing that the VC-dimension of $\mathcal{G}_F$ is finite if $\mathcal{G}_F$ is trivial and infinite if $\mathcal{G}_F$ is highly complex, we conclude: If Gödel's second incompleteness theorem applies to $F$, the function class $\mathcal{G}_F$ is PAC learnable, but its PAC learnability cannot be proved in $F$.
+Similarly, as the VC-dimension of a finite class is finite and the VC-dimension of $c_c(\{0,1\})$ is infinite, we see that there is no computable way of deciding whether a computable $\{0,1\}$-valued function class has finite VC-dimension.

-We also consider $\mathcal{G}_F$ and $\mathcal{H}_M$ in the following scenario: A teacher can provide examples of a target function to help a learner identify that function.
+We apply a similar reasoning for learning scenarios with teacher-learner interactions, where a teacher can provide examples of a target function to help a learner identify that function.
 Here, the basic complexity measure is the teaching dimension \cite{Goldman.1995}, which is finite if and only if the teaching problem can be solved with finitely many examples.
-We show that $\mathcal{G}_F$ has finite teaching dimension if and only if $F$ is consistent (Proposition \ref{PrpEquivalenceConsistencyFinitenessTDim}).
-In this case, the teaching problem can be solved but this cannot proved in $F$ (Corollary \ref{CrlGoedelUndecidabilityFinitessTDim}), assuming again that Gödel's second incompleteness theorem applies.
-Similarly, we show that $\mathcal{H}_M$ has finite teaching dimension if and only if the underlying Turing machine $M$ halts on the empty input (Proposition \ref{PrpEquivalenceHaltingFinitenessTDim}).
-So, there is no algorithm for deciding whether a function class can be taught/learned (Corollary \ref{CrlTuringUndecidabilityFinitenessTDim}).
+Combining this with our constructions of $\mathcal{G}_F$ and $\mathcal{H}_M$ allows us to show both Gödel and Turing undecidability of finiteness of the teaching dimension and thus learnability/teachability.
 We demonstrate the undecidability of one more decision problem motivated by teacher-learner interactions.
-Namely, in general, one cannot decide whether a given function in a known class can be taught/learned from finitely many examples.
-Again, this is true both in the sense of independence of the axioms of a formal system (Corollary \ref{CrlGoedelUndecidabilityFiniteTeachingSet}) and in the sense of uncomputability (Remark \ref{RmkTuringUndecidabilityFiniteTeachingSet}).
+Namely, in general, one cannot decide -- both in the sense of independence of the axioms of a formal system and in the sense of uncomputability -- whether a given function in a known class can be taught/learned from finitely many examples.